deciduously/mazes/README.md

 WIP

 I'm going through [Mazes for Programmers](http://www.mazesforprogrammers.com/).
-It's written in Ruby and I'm following along in TypesScript and Rust.
+It's written in Ruby and I'm following along in TypeScript and hobbling along in Rust.